Patrons may chat with a reference

 For More Info / Source(s) (Links open in new window.)

-The Reference Desk hours for the week are available here.
+The current Reference Desk hours are available here.
 Call the Reference Desk at (801) 422-6658 to inquire about future Reference Desk hours.

 Submit a Reference Question